top of page

 Choices for the Win

-Empower your young scholars by letting them have a say in their learning journey.
+Empower your kids by letting them have a say in their learning journey.
 Offer them choices within boundaries, like selecting between reading a story or watching an educational video.
 This teaches decision-making and boosts their self-regulation skills.
 And hey, if a mini debate about the merits of story vs. video erupts, you've just facilitated a lesson on communication and negotiation!

 Gimme a Break!